T12z/TCNopen/README.md

 # TCNopen fork
 This is a "private" fork of TCNopen (Components for IEC61375 standardised communication)

+**Now awesome**:
+Debian packaging is there!
+See below for news on 2020.

-**Now awesome**: I rewrote the Wireshark Plugin [TRDP-SPY](trdp/spy/) for current Wireshark.
-Compiled binaries are available for versions [2.6](trdp/spy/plugins/2.6/epan) and [3.0](trdp/spy/plugins/3.0/epan).
+I rewrote the Wireshark Plugin [TRDP-SPY](trdp/spy/) for current Wireshark.
+Compiled binaries are available for versions [2.6](trdp/spy/plugins/2.6/epan), [3.0](trdp/spy/plugins/3.0/epan) and [3.2](trdp/spy/plugins/3.2/epan).
 It now really works for Datasets, Arrays, Strings and filtering on names.
 Try it out!
 Create an issue if it doesn't work for you.
 Please be verbose if I misinterpreted the standard somewhere.

 ## Goal of fork
  - The [master](https://github.com/T12z/TCNopen/tree/master) for me to play around.